meliorence/react-native-snap-carousel/doc/CUSTOM_INTERPOLATIONS.md

 Two solutions:
 - **Play with the following `FlatList` props** until you find something that suits your needs (or not): `initialNumToRender`, `maxToRenderPerBatch`, `windowSize` and `updateCellsBatchingPeriod`.
-- **Set `useScrollView` to `true`**.
-End of the bugs. : warning: This is a trade-off: you will have to forget about the performance optimizations that *are supposed* to come with `FlatList`, but your sanity will be preserved.
+- **Set `useScrollView` to `true` and/or `removeClippedSubviews` to `false`**.
+End of the bugs. :warning: This is a trade-off: you will have to forget about the performance optimizations that *are supposed* to come with `FlatList`, but your sanity will be preserved.
 We've chosen this solution for the 'stack' and 'tinder' layouts. **Bear in mind that this solution is not suited for large data sets.**

 ### Others